trinker/textclean/README.md

     ## [1] "the..."
 "I..."     "you."     "threw..." "we?"

+### Kerning

+In typography kerning is the adjustment of spacing.
+Often, in informal writing, adding manual spaces (a form of kerning) coupled with all capital letters is used for emphasis (e.g., `"She's the B O M B!"`).
+These word forms would look like noise in most analysis and would likely be removed as a stopword when in fact they likely carry a great deal of meaning.
+The `replace_kern` function looks for 3 or more consecutive capital letters with spaces in between and removes the spaces.

+    x <- c(
+        "Welcome to A I: the best W O R L D!",
+        "Hi I R is the B O M B for sure: we A G R E E indeed.", "A sort C A T indeed!",
+        NA
+    )

+    replace_kern(x)

+    ## [1] "Welcome to A I: the best WORLD!"
+    ## [2] "Hi I R is the BOMB for sure: we AGREE indeed."
+    ## [3] "A sort CAT indeed!"
+    ## [4] NA

 ### Names

 Often one will want to standardize text by removing first and last